ALbot-developers/albot-backend/docs/report-feature-specification.md

 When re-implementing this feature in a different project:

-1. Set up a database table with the same structure as the bug_reports table
+1. Set up a database table with the same structure as the quick_reports table
 2. Create a Discord webhook for receiving notifications
 3. Implement the routes for handling GET and POST requests
 4. Create templates for the report form and thank you page